-International Transformation Foundation-ITF was established by amalgamated youth across East African countries as an international Youth led nonprofit organization, on principles of stimulus and inspiration for change and transformation of the youth for individual achievement, providing Youth self development programs encompassing leadership and entrepreneurship.
-Since then ITF is developing and operating youth development programs to lead the youth of today as leaders with strong hearts and minds as true workers of society with creative and progressive thinking.
+ITF-International Transformation Foundation was established as an international, youth-led, non-profit organization on principles of stimulus and inspiration for transformation of the youth through self-development programs encompassing leadership and entrepreneurship.
+ITF develops and drives youth development programs that mold the youth of today as leaders with strong hearts and minds and as true workers of society with creative and progressive thinking.

-ITF also conducts annual 'Leadership and Entrepreneurship Trainings' for its members and other youth.
-The trainings consist of ITF debate and Workshop forum.
-Hosted annually, the ITF debate is a competition and a concrete place for change and Transformation of youth through the exchange of ideas in a persuasive and argumentative manner.
-Conducted regularly in various institutions and communities around the world, the ITF Leadership & entrepreneurship forums impart youths with Leadership and entrepreneurship principles of accomplished men and women.
+ITF also conducts an annual 'Leadership and Entrepreneurship Training' for its members and other youth.
+The training consists of an ITF debate and workshop forum.
+Hosted annually, the ITF debate is a competition and a concrete place for discussion on change and transformation of youth through the exchange of ideas in a persuasive and argumentative manner.
+Conducted regularly in various institutions and communities around the world, the ITF Leadership & Entrepreneurship forums imparts youth with leadership and entrepreneurship principles of accomplished men and women.

 ITF also collaborated with YouthNet, a youth organization in Italy and as a result of this, the two organizations have been running a capacity building project ‘Building Empowering Environment for Youth Employability (BEE).
 In addition, ITF, in partnership with Centro per lo Svilluppo Creativo "Danilo Dolci" (CSC Danilo Dolci)-Italy has launched and is implementing the READ project which aims at promoting reading to young people in an integrated and creative manner through local and mobility activities.
 Both the BEE and READ projects are co-funded by the European Union- Erasmus Plus Program.